lunasorcery/pridecat/README.md

 -b,--background
 	Change the background color instead of the text color

+-c,--change-blank
+	Change color on blank lines as well

 -f,--force
 	Force color even when stdout is not a tty